 An E- may refer to any of the following:

-1. E- is a prefix used to describe anything that is electronic, which is any data or information transmitted over a network or the Internet.
+1. E- is a prefix used to describe anything electronic, that is any data or information transmitted over a network or the Internet.
 For example, e-mail is a word using this prefix to describe "electronic mail," which is mail sent and received over the Internet.

 Examples of words using the "e-" prefix

-Is the hyphen required after the "e" in all of these words?
+Is the hyphen required in all "e" prefixed words?

 When describing any of the above words, or any other compound noun, we always choose to use a hyphen.
 However, many people and style guides prefer the non-hyphenated version of words like "email" instead of "e-mail."
 Follow the rules of your style guide or if you have no style guide choose one form or the other and be consistent.

-Should I capitalize the "e" when using "e-" in my writing?
+Should I capitalize the "e-" prefix when using it in my writing?

 Unless the word beginning with the "e-" is at the beginning of a sentence it should be lowercase.